 If required, we will carry out a risk assessment based on the nature of the work with children, what we know about the volunteer, whether the volunteer has other employment or volunteering where referees can be acquired and if the role is eligible for a DBS check and at what level.
-At St Peters all volunteers will receive an induction and part of this will ensure our safeguarding policies and procedures are clearly understood.
+At St Peter at Gowts C of E Primary School, all volunteers will receive an induction and part of this will ensure our safeguarding policies and procedures are clearly understood.